 Recently, we can acquire immence amount of information thanks to the spread of a computer and internet.
 Therefore, technology for finding the information that a user desires becomes more and more important.
 A question answering (QA) system answers a question written by natural language in contrast to conventional information retrieval systems where a user expresses his information need by keywords.
 Therefore, a QA system can provide more user-friendly information access environment to a user.
-We develop a QA system QUARK that finds answer words from large newspaper article corpora in this project.
-QUARK1 was evaluated by participating in NTCIR4 QAC2, an evaluation workshop of Japanese QA sytems.
+We developed a QA system QUARK1 that finds answer words from large newspaper article corpora and was evaluated by participating in NTCIR4 QAC2, an evaluation workshop of Japanese QA sytems.